Know Before You Go

 When you’re hungry, you can nosh on entirely organic, vegetarian meals.
 (Reservations are required for all visits.)
 You must typically book well in advance to enjoy this retreat for more than a day, but daily passes are also offered on a $20 to $36 sliding scale.
 Because of the lack of cell phone service, it’s especially important to check and note directions before driving there.

 Bigelow (Deer Creek) Hot Springs

 The smallest and most rustic of the bunch, Bigelow sits right against the winding and rushing McKenzie River.
 Also called Deer Creek Hot Springs, this tiny natural spring is off the beaten path, about 20 minutes from Cougar (3 hours from Portland) and a quick walk from a nearby trailhead.

-The pool only fits two to four people comfortably, and it was admittedly lukewarm on a recent visit, but slinking into the cave can increase your exposure to warm spurts and will make you feel like a sleek amphibian in your habitat.
+The pool only fits two to four people comfortably and runs a bit cooler than other springs, but slinking into the cave can increase your exposure to warm spurts.
 (The water temperature is warmest in summer and fall.)

 Clothing choice is up to each bather, and since the pool is mostly private, you won’t have to succumb to peer pressure either way.
 Keep in mind that adventurous kayakers often float along the river, though, so if you’re busy snapping away for a photoshoot, you’ll probably have an audience.